coderedart/etk/crates/egui_backend/README.md

 ### Limitations
 There are some features which are explicitly excluded to keep this simple.
-1. no multiple windows. gfx and window apis need to sync window and swapchain lifecycle synchronization. niche requirement which shouldn't affect the ergonomics of the vast majority of users.
+1. no multiple windows. gfx and window apis need to sync window and swapchain lifecycle synchronization.
+This is niche requirement which shouldn't affect the ergonomics of the vast majority of other users.
-2. no android support. android is the only platform, where a window will be destroyed during app suspend, leading to times where there's no window at all. same problem is above with syncing swapchain too.

-For now, we will just assume that there's only one window, created at startup and destroyed at shutdown of app.
+For now, we will just assume that there's atmost one window at any point in the app's lifecycle.